-Everyone left the diner at Filbert by car, but the majority came to town from the train that made an unexpected stop.
-Most of the people at the diner are either locals gathered with the others to receive information, or other visitors who came by car.
+Everyone left the Filbert diner by car, but the majority came to town from the train that made an unexpected stop.
+Most of the people at the diner are either locals looking for information, or other visitors who came by car.

 (at around 1h 6 mins) During dinner, Mrs. Jones says she grows her own food.
 The sliced bread on the table is potato bread.

-(at around 1h 12 mins) When Mrs. Jones bangs her head on the outside of the exterior wall, we see a picture frame bounce around as her head thumps the wall.
-This is impossible because that wall is stone - approximately 16 to 18 inches thick.
-The percussion of a human head striking on the exterior cannot transmit to the interior.
+When Mrs. Jones bangs her head on the outside of the exterior wall, a picture frame bounces around as her head thumps the wall.
+The wall is supposed to be stone, 16-18 inches thick.

 (at around 1h 7 mins) After dinner, Ms. Jones tells the group that the guest room is up the stairs and to the left.
 Given the position of the stairs to the room when Elliot talks to Ms. Jones from the top of the stairs, the room was to the right.

-(at around 33 mins) Julian is sitting in the front passenger seat of the Jeep and is not wearing a seat belt.
-When the driver speeds into the tree, two people fly out of the front windshield--neither of which are Julian.
-Not only is this preposterous, given that Julian didn't have a seat belt on, but this also means that someone behind him flew through him to fly out of the windshield.
+Julian sits in the front passenger seat of the Jeep, and doesn't wearing a seat belt.
+When the driver speeds into the tree, two people fly out of the front windshield, but not Julian.
+That means someone behind him flew through him to fly out of the windshield.